ejreymond-christensen/friend-finder/README.md

 ### How to run the program
 you can go to : https://limitless-waters-95574.herokuapp.com/

-or clone the repo `ut-friend-finder`, clone the repo, `npm install` all the node dependencies and host it on our own node server.
+or clone the repo `friend-finder`, clone the repo, `npm install` all the node dependencies and host it on our own node server.